ryuji-konishi/AplacChat/README.md

 [How to setup Chat on GCP](chat/README%20Setup%20chat%20on%20GCP.md)

 ### NMT Inference
 The final phase is inference.
-In this phase you upload the Chat component to Amazon Web Service (AWS) in which a Linux EC2 instance executes the inference part of Chat.
+In this phase you run the Chat component on the production Linux server.

-If Chat and Front-End components are setup on a shared single Linux instance, follow the steps in [How to setup Chat/Frontend on AWS EC2](frontend/README%20Setup%20chat-frontend%20on%20AWS%20EC2.md).
-Or if only Chat is setup, follow the steps in [How to setup Chat on AWS EC2](chat/README%20Setup%20chat%20on%20AWS%20EC2.md).
+The Chat component can be separatelly setup, but here we set it up together with the Front-End component on the same Linux instance on Amazon Web Service (AWS).
+Follow the steps in [How to setup Chat/Frontend on AWS EC2](frontend/README%20Setup%20chat-frontend%20on%20AWS%20EC2.md).

 ## Front-End Web Page
 Front-End is a web page that accepts the text the user types in, sends the text to the Chat component and shows the translation that is the result of NMT Inference.